ipb-halle/signals/README.md

 ## Trademark Notice
-PerkinElmer is a registered trademark of PerkinElmer Inc. Signals is a trade mark of PerkinElmer Inc.
+Revvity, Revvity Signals, Signals, and Signals Notebook are trademarks or registered trademark of Revvity, Inc. or its subsidiaries.